davidbristol/PasswordStrengthPackage/README.md

 Notice that you can validate any value with the new rules.
 The only reason why this package is called "Password Strength Package" is that it describes its foremost purpose.

 # History
+**[Laravel 6]**

+Forked from https://github.com/schuppo/PasswordStrengthPackage and made to work with Laravel 6

 **[Laravel 5 / Laravel 4]**